danielvm-git/binance-trading-robot/README.md

 * THIS VIDEO 2ND: [video](https://www.youtube.com/watch?v=WwZDwYz-3AQ)

-This is the same [amfchef's](https://github.com/amfchef) binance-trading-robot running on Firebase and Cloud Run hosting a Flask server using Docker.
+This is a modified [amfchef's](https://github.com/amfchef) binance-trading-robot running on Firebase and Cloud Run hosting a Flask server using Docker.
 I followed this [video](https://www.youtube.com/watch?v=t5EfITuFD9w) and migrated amfchef's [code](https://github.com/amfchef/binance-trading-bot) to run on [Firebase](https://firebase.google.com/)

 IMPORTANT:It was not well tested on BTC pairs.
 Runned just a feel tests as I don't trade those pair.
 Any help is welcome.